unboxed/unboxed.co/source/news/2018-07-31-announcing-techqala-2018-business-innovation-start-up-accelerator-in-cape-town.html.markdown

 ![Buntu Sithole, Cape Town Entrepreneur](/assets/images/uploads/buntu-sithu.jpg)

-> “Techqala is an amazing experience.
-It’s a unique opportunity to hone your innovation skills and exchange ideas with brilliant people from many different backgrounds.
-Both highly challenging and deeply supportive, it’s a week I won’t miss for anything!”
+> “Techqala is an amazing experience, filled with an amazing energy.
+It’s a unique opportunity to hone your innovation skills through profiling, lean start-up processes and the Business Model Generation.
+Techqala is a home where you can feel comfortable exchanging ideas with brilliant people from many different backgrounds.
+Techqala is both highly challenging and deeply supportive, it’s a week I won’t miss for anything!”
 >
-> _Bunthu Sithu, Idealist, innovator, autodidact and entrepreneur from Cape Town (attended in 2015 and 2016)_
+> _Buntu Sithole, Idealist, innovator, autodidact, INTP-A and entrepreneur from Cape Town (attended in 2015 and 2016)_

 ![Richard Stobart, Chargy, Unboxed and Techqala](/assets/images/uploads/richard-stobart.jpg)